mickeytheq/ZoopDocs/docs/automaticnumbering/AutomaticNumbering.md

     - Specialist cards have a Neutral card class and are sorted after regular Neutral cards
 - Player card level
     - Lower levels first
+- Secondary card type - serves to sub-sort by type for weaknesses, regular player cards and encounter cards
+    - Asset
-- Player card type
+    - Event
-    - Asset, then Event, then Skill
+    - Skill
+    - Enemy
+    - Treachery
 - Filename of the card in alphabetical order

 ## Ordering tweaks